 When God put the first humans in a beautiful garden from which to rule over and cultivate the earth in his image, he gave them one “do not” command—eat from any tree you wish, but do not eat from the tree of the knowledge of good and evil.
 He warned if they did they would die.

-Refusing to listen to God, they ate and brought broken relationships, spiritual and physical death, and shame—judgments of a good and just God.
+They heard Satan, the enemy of God and his people, question God’s word.
+Then refusing to listen to God, they ate and brought into the world broken relationships, spiritual and physical death, as well as guilt and shame—judgments of a good and just God.
 We call refusing God “sin.”
 We sin anytime we disobey him or refuse to believe him.

 The Bible says all of us have sinned, and the wages of sin is death (Romans 3:23 & 6:23).
 An aspect of this death is facing the judgment of God in eternity as his enemies.

-Three: Jesus died for our sins… (Forgiveness and hope)
+Three: Jesus died for our sins… (Rescue, Forgiveness and hope)

 Since our sin causes corruption, decay, and death, and since it brings us under the judgment of God…we have a problem.
 We need a way to make things right, we need forgiveness, but we cannot do this on our own (Isaiah 64:6, Ephesians 2:1-3).

 John 3:16 says that God loved us enough to send his own Son, Jesus, to die on our behalf.
+Jesus also rose from the grave to conquer death for us.
 This is the hope we have.

 Jesus is our salvation.
 He lived the perfect life we could not and died in our place for our sin.
 By faith in him and a commitment to turn from our sins (repent) and follow Jesus as Lord, we have his perfection, God forgives our sins, and we receive his Spirit.

-Four: All things new (Hope for now; hope for eternity)
+Four: All things new (Restoration, Hope for now; hope for eternity)

 Our hope does not end with God’s forgiveness of our sins.
 Rather this is merely the beginning.
 Read Revelation 21 & 22 sometime.
 God paints for us a picture of an eternity with him where there is no pain, sorrow, or death.